jjg/jasongullickson.com/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the source code for jasongullickson.com.
+It's based on the starter template for [Learn Next.js](https://nextjs.org/learn).